Jolak5/kanban-copy/todo-list/exercises/exercise_set_up_project_with_webpack.md

 # Set up project with webpack

 ## Learning objectives
-- Use webpack boilerplate to set up a webpage quickly.
+- Use webpack to bundle JavaScript.

 ### Estimated time: 1.5h